tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

     - **Frames**, loads each document layer as a frame, and exposes them as a sequence in an Xsheet column.
 Any layer group defined in the original document is ignored.
 The level name and path in Level Settings, and the Scene Cast, refer to the original name of the Photoshop document with the #frames suffix (see  :ref:`Editing Level Settings <editing_level_settings>`  and  :ref:`Using the Scene Cast <using_the_scene_cast>`  ).

-    - **Columns**, loads each document layer as a column, and it is possible to automatically create a Sub-Xsheet containing the columns by activating the **Expose in a Sub-Xsheet** option.
+    - **Columns**, loads each document layer as a column, and it is possible to automatically create a Subscene containing the columns by activating the **Expose in a Subscene** option.

 When a Photoshop document is loaded as Columns, it is also possible to set how new Level Names asre assigned.
 Options are the following: